 On July 7, 1933, welcomed by mill whistles, bells and sirens, "Old Ironsides" anchors on the north side of Pier 1 at the foot of Hewitt Avenue in Everett and opens to visitors.
-Everett is one stop on a three-coast U.S. tour made by the Constitution between 1931 and 1934, a goodwill trip on which the ship travels 22,000 miles and visits 91 ports.
+Everett is one stop on a three-year U.S. tour made by the Constitution between 1931 and 1934, a goodwill trip on which the ship travels 22,000 miles and visits 91 ports.
 The ship's stay in Everett ends on July 14.

 A Need for Optimism